karegeo/floatiles/README.md

 ## Contributing & Feedback
 If you're interested in extending this experiment or have observations of your own, please contribute to this repository or leave feedback through [Issues](#).

+# Detailed Insights

+## The Cheerios Effect: A Deep Dive

+The **Cheerios effect** is a commonly observed phenomenon, particularly during breakfast!
+At a fundamental level, this effect is an interplay of several physical forces:

+- **Buoyancy**: Dictates if an object will float or sink.
+Objects less dense than the fluid will float, and those denser will sink.
+This principle ensures our 3D printed shapes stay afloat.

+- **Surface Tension**: At a liquid's surface, the molecules stick together more closely than they do to the air above, creating a sort of 'skin' effect.
+This skin can be distorted by floating objects, leading to potential attractive forces.

+- **Meniscus Effect**: At the edges of a container, liquids tend to curve upwards or downwards.
+This curvature can influence the movement of floating objects, often pushing them to the edges.

+Together, these forces and effects cause floating objects to attract each other and the walls of their container, resulting in clusters and clumps.

+---

+## Aperiodic Monotiles: From Penrose to the Present

+**Aperiodic monotiles** are shapes that can cover a plane without leaving gaps but in a non-repeating pattern.
+They are intriguing from a mathematical standpoint and have been a subject of interest for decades.

+- **Roger Penrose**: In the 1970s, the Nobel-prize-winning physicist discovered a set of shapes (known as Penrose Tiles) that could cover a surface aperiodically.
+However, they worked as a set and not as individual monotiles.

+- **"The Hat" & "Spectre"**: Recent discoveries have found individual tiles, notably the 13-sided "hat" and the curved "Spectre," which can cover a plane without repeating patterns.
+These shapes brought new dimensions to the study of aperiodic tiling, bridging the gap between theory and tangible representation.

+These shapes, particularly when made tangible through 3D printing, offer incredible insights into patterns, structures, and the nature of order and chaos.

+---

+## Diffusion-Limited Aggregation (DLA)

+DLA is a process in which particles undergo random walks due to diffusion and cluster upon contact.
+It's a phenomenon observed in various systems, from the growth of coral reefs to mineral deposits.
+In the context of this project, the emergent patterns formed by the floating aperiodic tiles can sometimes mimic the results of DLA simulations, offering a macroscopic and controlled environment to study such phenomena.

+---

+## Conclusion

+The study of simple systems to derive complex behaviors has always been a cornerstone of scientific exploration.
+By diving deep into the nuances of these foundational principles, we are better equipped to understand, predict, and innovate in our ever-evolving world.

+---

+## Contributing & Feedback
+If you're interested in extending this experiment or have observations of your own, please contribute to this repository or leave feedback through [Issues](#).